jevko/jevko/README.md

 ## Attribution

-The example of Jevko data shown here is based on an example piece of JSON from [Wikipedia](https://en.wikipedia.org/wiki/JSON#Syntax).
+The data interchange examples shown here are based on an [example piece of JSON from Wikipedia](https://en.wikipedia.org/wiki/JSON#Syntax).

+The configuration examples shown here are based on an [example piece of INI from Wikipedia](https://en.m.wikipedia.org/wiki/INI_file#Example).

+The text markup examples shown here are based on an [example pieces of HTML from Wikipedia](https://en.wikipedia.org/wiki/HTML#Attributes).

 ***